The 2017 Conservation License Plate Grant round is now open!

 These are some types of projects that ARE eligible for N.H.
 Division of Historical Resources' Conservation License Plate Grant funding.
 NOTE: all funded properties MUST be publicly owned and all projects must demonstrate adherence to the Secretary of the Interior Standards.

-- Preservation projects for publicly owned historic buildings, bridges, cemeteries and other historically significant resources that are eligible for or listed to the N.H.
-State Register of Historic Places or the National Register of Historic Places.
+- Preservation projects for publicly owned historic buildings, bridges, cemeteries and other historically significant resources that are eligible for or listed to the New HAmpshire State Register of Historic Places or the National Register of Historic Places.

 - Conservation, stabilization, and/or preservation of significant publicly owned historic artifacts and archaeological sites.